Types of Back Pain

 4 Commonly Experienced Types of Back Pain

-Non-specific muscular pain is the most common type of back pain.
+This is the most common type of back pain.
 This type of back pain encompasses most acute injuries, such as muscle strains.
 It is most often caused by sudden, unexpected movements such as falls, twisting, lifting and movements that put pressure on the back.

-Muscle spasms occur when the muscles of the back contract involuntarily.
+These occur when the muscles of the back contract involuntarily.
 This type of back pain often occurs as a result of heavy lifting and bending; it often occurs after a specific event and will most often become an acute injury rather than a chronic injury.

 Arthritis may cause back pain.
 We’re most familiar with arthritis affecting the large joints of the body, such as the knees, but arthritis can — and often does — affect the back.
 The discs dry out, meaning that they can rupture easier.
 There is also less movement in the spine, and the vertebrae may begin to move against each other and cause pain.

 It is important to treat back pain correctly.
 Acute injuries may require rest — certainly a strain may heal appropriately with a little tender love and care.
 However, other types of back injuries may require more aggressive techniques.
 Not treating back pain can reduce mobility and quality of life.